• Skip to primary navigation

 No wonder the knowledge business is now a multi-billion-gazillion dollar industry!

-Knowledge brokers work in almost all niches, and can choose a number of ways to share their knowledge, such as coaching, consulting, running masterminds, hosting a YouTube channel or a podcast, or building a blog.
+Knowledge brokers work in almost all niches, and can choose a number of ways to share their knowledge, such as coaching, consulting, online courses, hosting a YouTube channel or a podcast, or building a blog.
 For example, I consume information about business and content creation, and I share what I learn with my audience by posting my research notes on social media, and by publishing articles.
+(I use Tailwind to schedule my posts on Instagram and Pinterest)

 Why does the world need knowledge brokers?

-This means, people are looking for knowledge brokers who have packaged up and are sharing what they know, or what they have extracted from other experts.
-They think, “why spend years doing a university degree when I can learn from quality educational content specific to my niche?”
+People are looking for knowledge brokers who have packaged up and are sharing what they know, or what they have extracted from other experts.
+They think, “why spend years doing a university degree when I can learn from quality, educational content, specific to my niche?”
 (Unless they want to become a doctor or lawyer, because they really need to go to university for that, right?)

 Amongst other things, I’ve used knowledge brokers to: